Disposing of Medicine

 It is important to understand how to discard these medicines safely.
 Discarding them safely helps decrease misuse of medicine.
 Medicine should not be flushed down the toilet or given to other people.

-Tip Sheets for Disposing Medicine
+Tip Sheets for Disposing of Medicine

 In general, most local health departments provide direction on how to safely discard those medicines.
 Controlled substances (examples: some pain, anxiety or hyperactivity medicines) may need to be taken to a special location.
 Information for areas in southeast Michigan can be found in the links below.

-To dispose of controlled substances, call your local police station.
+If you have a question about disposing of controlled substances, call your local police station.
 They may be able to tell you about local programs in your city or county.

 Normally you will not have extra oral chemotherapy, but if you do, follow these instructions: